jeffreyevans/TNC_googlescholar/README.md

-# TNC_googlescholar
+# TNC Google Scholar metrics
-Code for scrubbing Google Scholar for TNC publication metrics
+Code for scrubbing Google Scholar for TNC publication metrics.
+Also returns metrics for a few other conservation NGO's.